 One recent study found that it only takes two hours of green therapy a week to kickstart these processes and help you feel the benefits of what some researchers refer to as nature's 'biophysical ecosystem services'.
 You don't have to be active during that time and you don't even have to undertake all that exposure in a single go.
-Though the effects of the 'nature fix' can be felt almost immediately, it is not yet clear just how long these positive impacts can last; further research will be needed to determine how often you should administer a dose of nature if you want to maximize your health.
+Though the effects of the 'nature fix' can be felt almost immediately, it is not yet clear just how long these positive impacts can last; further research will be needed to determine how often you should administer a dose of the global depression epidemic.
+Though increasing rates of diagnosis may simply reflect a better understanding of mental health and a greater disposition to discuss it, there is also some evidence that our increased isolation from nature and from each other, both of which have been linked to urbanization and to growing use of technology, are disrupting our brain chemistry and causing unhappiness.